gentildpinto/rails-web-scrapper/README.md

 ## Getting Started

 - Make a `git clone` of the repository;
-- Install all dependencies by running the command `bundle install .` on the terminal. <br>
+- Install all dependencies by running the command `bundle install` on the terminal;<br>
-- Run the command command in the `rails s` terminal. <br>
+- Run the command command in the `rails s` on the terminal;<br>
-- Now just have fun!.
+- Now just have fun!

 ### Endpoints